KBNLresearch/SaveToWaybackMachine/archived-sites/mmdc.nl/index.md

 ### 4. Submitting to the Wayback Machine

 Once the full URL list was known, the URLs were submitted to the Wayback Machine using the Internet Archive's [Save Page Now 2 (SPN2) API](https://web.archive.org/save) with authenticated access.
-Both scripts use concurrent connections (max 12), automatic retry on failure (up to 3 attempts), rate-limit handling, and checkpoint-based resume.

 The submissions were done in two phases:

-1. **Phase 1 — Static pages (Dec 2025):** 429 non-catalog URLs (static HTML pages + PDFs) were submitted on Dec 7-8, 2025 using [SaveToWBM_mmdc_non-catalog-pages.py]({{ site.github.repository_url }}/blob/main/archived-sites/mmdc.nl/_archiving-artifacts/scripts/SaveToWBM_mmdc_non-catalog-pages.py).
-Result: **429/429 (100%) successfully archived**.
+1. **Phase 1 — Non-catalog pages (Dec 2025):** 466 non-catalog URLs (317 static HTML pages, 112 PDFs and 38 images) were submitted on Dec 7-8, 2025 using [SaveToWBM_mmdc_non-catalog-pages.py]({{ site.github.repository_url }}/blob/main/archived-sites/mmdc.nl/_archiving-artifacts/scripts/SaveToWBM_mmdc_non-catalog-pages.py).
+Result: **466/466 (100%) successfully archived**.

 2. **Phase 2 — Catalog pages (Apr 2026):** All 11.738 pre-rendered catalog pages were submitted Apr 2-11, 2026 using [SaveToWBM_mmdc_catalog-pages.py]({{ site.github.repository_url }}/blob/main/archived-sites/mmdc.nl/_archiving-artifacts/scripts/SaveToWBM_mmdc_catalog-pages.py).
 After an initial pass (11.658 successful) and a retry of the remaining 80, result: **11.738/11.738 (100%) indexed in the Wayback Machine**.

+ Both scripts use concurrent connections (max 12), automatic retry on failure (up to 3 attempts), rate-limit handling, and checkpoint-based resume.

 ### Lessons learned